Exeton/SpigotTutorial/Lessons/Lesson 1 ~ Hello World Console.md

 * The four steps of plugin creation

 ## Creating a project
-After opening intellij, you'll want to create a new project.
-You can do that from both inside intellij, and from the welcome to intellij screen.

 <details><summary>Picture Instructions</summary>
 ### Step 1 - From the Intellij window